vislauh-rain/bbb/README.md

 ## Why bbb

-Most other simple-to-use tools do simple get request to the provided urls.
+Most other simple-to-use tools do simple GET requests to the provided urls.
 But such requests are easily handled by ddos protection sofware and bot detection scripts.
 BBB can be launched in to modes: